Bhavya3103/Calender-application/README.md

 How It Works:
 Input a year → The program generates the calendar month by month.
 Menu options allow you to:
-Add an event, Update an event, View all events, Delete an event, Exit the program Uses Zeller's Congruence to determine the day of the week for each date.
+Add an event, Update an event, View all events, Delete an event and  Exit the program.
+Uses Zeller's Congruence to determine the day of the week for each date.